slseim16/pongsnake/README.md

 Branch Sseim is focused on changing the input device to keypad.

-Branch bradynh is focused on adding a buzzer and changing queue to circular
+Branch bradynh is focused on adding a buzzer and changing queue to circular.

+Branch seand is focused on changing snake gameplay to pong gameplay.